-- Develop a fire policy to ensure an appropriate response in the event of a fire. - Document and record training dates for staff, fire alarm checks and routine cleaning carried out by staff. - Consider completing peer reviews on the quality of consultations and treatments undertaken by clinical staff.
+- Develop a fire policy to ensure an appropriate response in the event of a fire. - Document and record training dates for staff and routine cleaning carried out by staff. - Implement a system to check and record that the defibrillator is in working order. - Consider completing peer reviews on the quality of consultations and treatments undertaken by clinical staff.